Search by Keyword

 On March 31st, 1964, The Beatles lip-synced the song during the “television performance” sequence of the movie before 350 screaming fans at the Scala Theatre in London.
 Phil Collins (of Genesis fame) was one of the 350 fans that day who remembers “You Can’t Do That” being part of that performance.
 The song may have been cut from the movie, as mentioned above, but this sequence was broadcast on The Ed Sullivan Show on May 24th, 1964 and is featured in the 1994 video “The Making Of A Hard Day’s Night,” hosted by Phil Collins.

-Also, interestingly, George Martin entered the studio on May 22nd, 1964, well after the British and American release of the song as a single, to record a piano overdub to the official EMI recording of "You Can't Do That," which took the song to “take 10.”
+Also, interestingly, George Martin entered EMI Studio Two on May 22nd, 1964, well after the British and American release of the song as a single, to record a piano overdub to the official EMI recording of "You Can't Do That," which took the song to “take 10.”
 What his intentions were are unknown, but this overdub was shelved and never heard by the public.

 Their fourth and final BBC radio recording of the song took place on July 14th, 1964 in Studios B7/S2 of Broadcasting House in London between 7 and 11 pm for the radio show “Top Gear,” which was produced by Bernie Andrews and broadcast on July 16th, 1964 between 10 and 11:55 pm.

 Another recording of the song came to be on August 23rd, 1964, at The Beatles’ live performance at the Hollywood Bowl in Los Angeles, California.
-Capitol Records desired to record the group live for release as a US-only album, since George Martin vetoed the idea for the British market.
+Capitol Records desired to record the group live in order to release as a US-only album, since George Martin vetoed that idea for release in the UK.
 It was reluctantly co-produced by George Martin and American producer Voyle Gilmore with Hugh Davies as engineer.
 The album didn’t get released at the time because of the disapproval of The Beatles and Capitol Records due to the poor quality of the recording.
 Although a revamped version of the album did get released internationally in 1977 as “The Beatles At The Hollywood Bowl,” the song “You Can’t Do That” was cut from the track list.

 The Beatles did revive the song briefly in the studio during their infamous “Get Back / Let It Be” sessions.
 The second day of taped rehearsals in Twickenham Studios on January 3rd, 1969, saw The Beatles go over the song again after nearly four and a half years of it not being touched.